subilal/subilal/readme.md

 # 💫 About Me:
-Passionate academic researcher with experience in AI and experience in software programming at both cooperate and academic environments.
-I am currently performing<br>research, with a focus on converting car manufacturing process more sustainable using Artificial Intelligence.<br>Aspiring for computer vision projects, where I can use my expertise and experience creating artificial intelligence<br>solutions to contribute to cutting-edge projects.
+Passionate academic researcher with experience in AI and experience in software programming at both cooperate and academic environments.<br> I am currently performing research, with a focus on converting car manufacturing process more sustainable using Artificial Intelligence.<br>Aspiring for computer vision projects, where I can use my expertise and experience creating artificial intelligence<br>solutions to contribute to cutting-edge projects.

 ## 🌐 Socials: